Let’s talk about Disney.

 A user research methodology we follow here at Vokal is called “Jobs to Be Done (JTBD),” made famous by author and Harvard professor, Clayton Christensen.

-One of the main questions the methodology poses is: “What job your product is hired to do?”
+One of the main questions the methodology poses is: “What job is your product hired to do?”
 For example, you might think that Google’s JTBD is to bring back relevant search information.
 But they have defined it as “organizing the world’s information,” which is their mission statement.

 That’s when authenticity works.

 When doing research about your next product or experience, immerse yourself into your customer's life and journey.
 Document everything you can about the experience.
 The big things, the little things.
-Understand the nuances of your customers activities, and explore similar experiences that inspire you.
+Understand the nuances of your consumers' activities, and explore similar experiences that inspire you.